saolof/pgxcron/README.md

 ## Monitoring dashboard & prometheus integration

 Apart from logging to stdout, pgxcron also provides an optional HTTP server.
-The /jobs endpoint serves you an html dashboard with the jobs at a glance along with their last few runs.
+The /jobs endpoint serves you an html dashboard with the jobs at a glance which can be used to browse job history.
 The /metrics endpoint exposes a set of prometheus metrics.

 This is intended to make it useful for cases where jobs may be run on many different database instances while still providing an easy overview of what jobs succeeded and failed, and makes it viable even for status checks.